Protospi/db-capstone-project/README.md

 **Bookings table:**
 - **Primary Key:** booking_id (Uniquely identifies each booking).
 - **Attributes:** date, slot_hours, table_number (Functionally dependent on the booking_id, 1NF).
-- **Foreign Key:** customer_id (References the primary key of the Customer Details table, ensuring referential integrity, 2NF).
+- **Foreign Key:** customer_id (References the primary key of the Customers table, ensuring referential integrity, 2NF).
 - **Relation Type:** One-to-many (One booking can have only one customer, but one customer can have multiple bookings).

 **Orders table:**
 - **Primary Key:** order_id (Uniquely identifies each order).
 - **Attributes:** order_date, total_cost (Functionally dependent on the order_id, 1NF).
-- **Foreign Keys:** staff_id (References the primary key of the Staff Information table, ensuring referential integrity, 2NF), customer_id (References the primary key of the Customers table, ensuring referential integrity, 2NF), order_delivery_id (References the primary key of the Orders Delivery table, ensuring referential integrity, 2NF).
+- **Foreign Keys:** staff_id (References the primary key of the Staff table, ensuring referential integrity, 2NF), customer_id (References the primary key of the Customers table, ensuring referential integrity, 2NF), order_delivery_id (References the primary key of the Orders Delivery table, ensuring referential integrity, 2NF).
 - **Relation Type:** One-to-many (One order can be associated with only one staff member, one customer, and one order delivery status, but one staff member, one customer, and one order delivery status can be associated with multiple orders).

 **Order Delivery Status table:**